AhmeddEmad7/University_Learning_Managment_System/README.md

-# Learning Management System
+# University Learning Management System

-The Learning Management System (LMS) is an online platform designed to streamline the process of creating, managing, and delivering educational courses.
+The UniversityLearning Management System (ULMS) is an online platform designed to streamline the process of creating, managing, and delivering educational courses.
 It serves as a centralized hub for educators, learners, and administrators, providing them with tools and features to facilitate efficient and engaging learning experiences.

 ## Features
  The program is an admin dashboard, Admin should be able to do the following: